 The level adjusted source at the potentiometer wiper then finds itself DC decoupled through C1 and onto R2.
 As already mentioned, the TL072 has a high impedance JFET input that draws practically zero input bias current, and can be relied on not to generate a significant DC offset across the 1MΩ of resistance that R2 places at DC between the non-inverting input and ground.
 This high value allows C1 to be made correspondingly small, at 100nF - usefully the same value as the not visible op-amp supply rail decoupling capacitor, without the risk of premature low frequency roll-off, which would produce an insensitivity to lower frequencies still within the range of hearing.
 This lower value necessitates a non polar capacitor with a polyester or possibly ceramic dielectric, resulting in an immunity to quite diabolical levels of DC offset on the audio input, greater than even the worst expected from the most ill conceived of equipment put into possession of the leakiest electrolytic output coupling capacitors.
 R3 performs the function of a crude RF filter in connection with the JFET input capacitance of the TL072, helpfully isolates this slightly non-linear capacitance from the source at maximum sensitivity, and finally affords robust input over voltage protection in tandem with the input clamp located inside the TL072.
 In high fidelity audio design, a series resistance greater than 2kΩ on the input of a TL072 is to be avoided due to the increased non-linear effect of the input capacitance, which varies with voltage, but in this instance it is of no consequence as it does not skew the average rectified measurement by any real degree.

 The op-amp U1, then follows the AC voltage present on the non-inverting input onto R4, through the AC side of a full-wave meter current rectifier consisting of D1, D2, D3 and D4.
 Connected in parallel with the rectifier is C2, whose purpose is to make certain that there is no high frequency instability or an excessively non-linear high frequency reference received across R4 as the op-amps open loop gain slowly drops off at high frequency, its value being carefully chosen so as not to allow so much high frequency bypass that the sensitivity of the meter is curtailed at the top of the audio band.
 The rectifier diodes are all inexpensive and easily acquired 1N4148 silicon types and with a heretofore undesirable forward voltage of 0.65V.
 This is no problem as, the rectifier is driven by what is essentially a constant current source, which makes the forward voltage irrelevant.
-The op-amp will simply punch through the combined rectifier forward voltage near instantaneously to deliver the current needed to replicate its input voltage across R4.
+The op-amp will almost instantly punch through the combined rectifier forward voltage near instantaneously to deliver the current needed to replicate its input voltage across R4.
 The meter can now respond to low level signals, far below the threshold voltage of the rectifier diodes in the ANSI circuit of Figure 4, while simultaneously doing away with the expensive and fragile germanium diodes.
 Only the op-amps' DC offset threatens low end sensitivity, typically a factor of 100 less than the combined germanium diode threshold voltage in the ANSI circuit does.